-The long-range financial plan reflects the Commission's commitment to operate and maintain its toll facilities, support a Turnpike capital investment program at levels consistent with the adopted ten-year plan and spending levels adjusted for inflation, and fully fund its Act 44/Act 89 Payments.
+The long-range financial plan reflects the Commission's commitment to operate and maintain its toll facilities, support a Turnpike capital investment program at levels consistent with the adopted tenyear plan and spending levels adjusted for inflation, and fully fund its Act 44/Act 89 Payments.
 To meet these operating, capital and Act 44/Act 89 Payment obligations and maintain appropriate coverage and liquidity ratios, the financial plan assumes Turnpike traffic volumes and toll rates revenues will increase at levels sufficient to comply with these parameters.
 The Fiscal 2023 Financial Plan assumes annual toll increase of 5% from Fiscal 2023 to 2025, with the increases then declining to 3% annually by Fiscal 2028.
 This toll plan allows the Commission to maintain debt service coverage ratios of at least 2.0x on annual debt service for its Senior Revenue Bonds, 1.30x on combined debt service for its Senior Revenue and Subordinate Revenue Bonds and 1.20x for all three of its liens.
-In addition, a liquidity level equal to at least 10% of operating revenues is assumed to be maintained.
-These coverage and liquidity targets reflect the Commission's goal to maintain financial flexibility consistent with its credit ratings.
+In addition, a liquidity targets reflect the Commission's goal to maintain financial flexibility consistent with its credit ratings.
 As part of the Act 44 financial planning process, the Commission will continue to annually review underlying economic conditions and traffic to establish toll rates to meet its goals.